 There are two session parameters that determine how binary values are passed into and out of Snowflake:

 The parameter can be set to HEX or BASE64.
-The strings are case-insensitive The default is HEX.
+The parameter values are case-insensitive.
+The default is HEX.

 The parameters can be set at the account, user, and session levels.
 Execute the SHOW PARAMETERS command to view the current parameter settings that apply to all operations in the current session.

 File Format Option for Loading/Unloading Binary Values¶

 Separate from the binary input and output session parameters, Snowflake provides the BINARY_FORMAT file format option, which can be used to explicitly control binary formatting when loading data into or unloading data from Snowflake tables.